varshini-botla/automated-examination-web-system/README.md

 ---

-### 👑 Project Developed by [Varshini Botla]
+### 👑 Project Developed by Varshini Botla
-*This project was meticulously upgraded to meet "Ultra Pro" professional industry standards.*
+*This project was meticulously upgraded to meet professional industry standards.*